7R35C0/zdirwalker/README.md

 Step `zig build kcov` assumes that [kcov](https://github.com/SimonKagstrom/kcov) is already installed on system.

+The `standalone` directory contains an example project with `zdirwalker` as a dependency, you just need to add the hash.

 The module was made in an attempt to learn the zig language and is not very useful.
 Zig has such a solution by default and I used in `build.zig` module file (see `setupExamples()`).